AdamElmaghraby/JerryBot/README.md

    go run main.go
    ```

-## Contributing

-Contributions are welcome!
-Please refer to the [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.